eitanste/Custom-User-Level-Threads/README.md

 **Note:** The provided Makefile also includes a `tar` target to create a compressed archive of your project files for easy distribution.

+## Building the Library

+To build the library, simply run the `make` command.
+This will compile the library and generate the static library file `libMapReduceFramework.a`.

+## Contact

+For any questions or assistance, feel free to contact the library's developer at `Eitan.Stepanov@gmail.com`.

 By following these steps, you can integrate the custom thread library into your project, enabling concurrent execution and better resource management in your programs.